nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 * Bluetooth HCI RPMsg

 You can define the application-specific configuration for the mentioned child images in the board-specific directory in the :file:`applications/machine_learning/configuration/` directory.
-The Kconfig configuration file names contain the name of the child image and the build type.
+The Kconfig configuration file should be located in subdirectory :file:`child_image/child_image_name` and its name should match the application Kconfig file name, that is contain the build type if necessary
-For example, the :file:`applications/machine_learning/configuration/thingy53_nrf5340_cpuapp/hci_rpmsg_ZDebug.conf` file defines configuration of Bluetooth HCI RPMsg for ``ZDebug`` build type on ``thingy53_nrf5340_cpuapp`` board.
+For example, the :file:`applications/machine_learning/configuration/thingy53_nrf5340_cpuapp/child_image/hci_rpmsg/prj.conf` file defines configuration of Bluetooth HCI RPMsg for ``debug`` build type on ``thingy53_nrf5340_cpuapp`` board, while the :file:`applications/machine_learning/configuration/thingy53_nrf5340_cpuapp/child_image/hci_rpmsg/prj_release.conf` file defines configuration of Bluetooth HCI RPMsg for ``release`` build type.
 See :ref:`ug_multi_image` for detailed information about multi-image builds and child image configuration.

 .. _nrf_machine_learning_app_configuration_build_types: